 Then climate change causes it to thaw and this causes the mountains to run off and they generate water rivulets that run down to the lower area until they run into rivers or lagoons until they get mixed with the ocean depending on the weather factors and cause of this process the mountain is wearing out and taking its cone shape.

 There is no doubt that the mountains are a masterpiece part of nature, from the top of a mountain we can appreciate all that surrounds us and be able to enjoy it.

-This information is according to the research of the Landscape Office of the Decentralization of Culture Directorate of Cusco.
+This information is according to the research of the Landscape Officer of the Decentralization of Culture Directorate of Cusco.

-The information was revealed in this way the colors of the mountains are due to the mineralogical composition that has: the pink color is for red clay, fangolitas (mud) and arilitas (sand).
-The whitish, for the quartzose sandstone and marls, rich in calcium carbonate.
+The information was revealed in this way the colors of the mountains are due to the mineralogical composition that has: the pink color is for red clay, fangolitas (mud), and arilitas (sand).
+The whitish, for the quartzose sandstones and marls, are rich in calcium carbonate.

 The red is composed of the clay (iron) and clays belonging to the upper tertiary.
-Green is composed of phyllites and clays rich in magnesium ferro.
+Green is composed of phyllites and clays rich in magnesium Ferro.
 The earthy brown is a product of fanglomerate composed of rock with magnesium belonging to the Quaternary era.
-And the mustard yellow color for the calcareous sandstones rich in sulphurous minerals.
+And the mustard yellow color for the calcareous sandstones rich in sulfurous minerals.

 Rainbow Mountain Peru Tours